Agent testing broke when the internet got smarter

 A few years ago, testing a signup flow was straightforward.
 Point Selenium at a form, fill in some fields, click submit.
 Done.

 Then the internet evolved.
 Apps started requiring phone verification.
 Social login became the default.
-CAPTCHAs got harder.
-Anti-bot fingerprinting got scary good.
-And suddenly, your automated tests couldn't get past the front door of your own product.
+Manual challenges got harder.
+Browser fingerprinting got scary good.
+And suddenly, both scripts and AI agents struggled to get past the front door of your own product.

 Most teams worked around this with duct tape — a shared spreadsheet of burner phones, a pile of disposable email accounts, someone's personal Gmail for OAuth testing.
 It works until it doesn't.
 And it never scales.

-We looked at this and thought: if the internet now requires real identities to participate, then your testers need real identities too.
+We looked at this and thought: if the internet now requires state, credentials, and verification to participate, then agentic QA needs those building blocks too.

 I've been in QA trenches for years.
 I got tired of the workarounds.
 This is the tool I wished existed.